-- (a) A Carbon Offset Contribution of £76,000 (index linked), payable prior to commencement of development. - (b) The costs of monitoring the S106 legal agreement.
+- a) A contribution to the City Council's Affordable Housing Fund of £687,000 (index linked), payable prior to commencement of development. - b) A Carbon Offset Contribution of £76,000 (index linked), payable prior to commencement of development. - c) The costs of monitoring the S106 legal agreement.